repetier/Repetier-Firmware/boards/Zonestar P802M/README.txt

 - Optionally flash new bootloader via ISP programmer (using Arduino IDE options).
   Originally supplied bootloader uses 57600 baud rate instead of 115200 and has some issues.
 This update is optional.
-- Upload sample Configuration.h to the web configurator and make any cnahges if desired.
+- Upload sample Configuration.h to the web configurator and make any changes if desired.
 Download new Configuration.h if changed, or firmware zip bundle.
 - Build and flash the firmware.